futufeld/brainfunc/README.md

 #### `incrCell`

-Implement the `incrCell` function, which accepts a `Tape` and returns a `Tape` that is identical to the original except that the cursor's value is incremented by one.
+Implement the `incrCell` function, which returns a `Tape` that is identical to the given `Tape` except that the cursor's value is incremented by one.
 Example:

 ```
 incrCell (Zipper [3,2,1] 5 [7,8,9]) == Zipper [3,2,1] 6 [7,8,9]